hyuns9808/pac_extract/README.md

 ## ✨ Why PaC_Scanner?

-Traditional IaC scanners are powerful, but each has its own rule format, execution model, and report style. **PaC‑Scanner** acts as a **policy hub**:
+Traditional IaC scanners are powerful, but each has its own PaC library with different rule format, execution model, and report style. **PaC‑Scanner** acts as a **policy hub** by:

 - **Collects & normalizes policies** from popular open-source IaC scanners (e.g., **Checkov**, **tfsec**, **Terrascan**, **kube‑score**).
 - **Unifies evaluation** through a single, consistent engine (OPA/Rego, JSON logic, and YAML checks).